of Information Systems - Emeritus

 professional life has unfolded pretty much as shown in other parts of this

-I was married to Cecelia Ann Hardesty of Dayton, Ohio (now deceased), and have two
+I was married to Cecelia Ann Hardesty of Dayton, Ohio who passed away in 2014, and

-daughters, Stephanie Varden Kehrli and Beth Anne Varden.
-After living in the northeast for most
+have two daughters, Stephanie Varden Kehrli and Beth Anne.
+After living in the northeast

-of my life, I now live in the Dayton, Ohio area.
-I continue to participate in distance
+fp most of my life, my wife and I moved to the Dayton, Ohio area in 2000.
+I continue to

 COURSES I AM TEACHING